-The number of Center patients in the self-pay primary payment category averaged 27% this fiscal year.
+The number of Center patients in the self-pay primary payment category averaged 23% this fiscal year.

 The largest areas of expense for the Center were personnel and contractual (psychiatrists).
-The organization added two additional full time and two part time positions in clinical program areas.
-The center utilized more contractual personnel expenses- psychiatrists due to inability to fill vacancy of full time staff psychiatrist.
+The center utilized more contractual personnel expenses-psychiatrists due to inability to fill vacancy of full-time staff psychiatrist.

 The operational budget included major technology purchases (laptops, local/network printers, wireless hotspots and other peripheral devices) which assisted children/adolescent clinicians to deliver services while on home visits and within schools.
-Transportation expenses provided for two vehicle upgrades and maintenance needs.
 Facility/grounds maintenance vendor expenses remained within projections.